 A haku, or flower crown, is a no-brainer to add to your photoshoot look.
 From small and dainty, to big and tropical – the great thing about these is you can customize them to compliment your look and style.
 And I’ve got a great list of local vendors I can send you to take the guessing out of who to work with.
 But don’t take my word for it, check out these incredible hakus.

 Quick tip: Many of these fresh flower hakus will last for several days, up to a week if you keep it in a fridge and spritz it with water daily.
 So you can take yours home or wear it around for your other island adventure days so you can keep enjoying it long after our session.

-I’m a top bun, no make-up yoga pants girl myself so I feel you about not wanting to make too much of a fuss about pictures.
+I’m a top bun, no make-up yoga pants girl myself!
+So I feel you about not wanting to make too much of a fuss about pictures.
 However, I will say a little touch of professional hair and makeup goes a long way to making you feel extra special.
-Especially if you’re already uncomfortable in front of the camera – this is often just the boost you need to feel absolutely fabulous.
+Especially if you’re already uncomfortable in front of the camera.
+A professional glow-up often just the boost you need to feel absolutely fabulous.
 And if professional hair and makeup isn’t in the budget, then I’d recommend trying out a bit more eye makeup and mascara than usual and giving your hair a nice blowout beforehand.
 These little details are often just enough to make yourself really pop in pictures!